Product Overview

 *AM Fungi Propagules:

-These refer to the "infection units" that enable AM fungi to infect plant roots.
+AM Fungi Propagules refer to the “units” that enable AM fungi to form symbiotic relationships with plant roots.

-Specifically, spores, hyphal fragments, and root fragments of AM fungi function as propagules.
+Specifically, spores, hyphal fragments, and colonized root pieces function as propagules.

 Inquiries about our products and technology